 “If Dr. King were alive today, he would be shocked,” said Rodney Long, president of the Martin Luther King Jr. Commission.

-More than 200 people gathered Sunday evening at Best Western Grand Gateway Hotel for the 35th Annual Martin Luther King, Jr. Hall of Fame Banquet hosted by the Martin Luther King Jr. Commission.
+More than 200 people gathered Sunday evening at Best Western Grand Gateway Hotel for the 35th Annual Martin Luther King Jr. Hall of Fame Banquet hosted by the Martin Luther King Jr. Commission.

 Speaking on the theme “A Community in Crisis: What’s Your Response,” Long delivered his annual State of the Dream Address.
 This year, he reflected on the highs and lows of racial justice throughout the past decade.
-The speech kick off a week of events sponsored by the commission, culminating in the Jan.
+The speech kicked off a week of events sponsored by the commission, culminating in the Jan.
 20 national holiday.

 Although decades have passed since the height of the civil rights movement and Martin Luther King Jr.’s work, Long cited racial disparity in income and housing as proof that King’s dream hasn’t been fulfilled.

 “African Americans in Alachua County are almost 2.5 times more likely to be unemployed than their non-Hispanic white peers,” he said.

 After the speech, the commission honored the award winners.

 The 2020 Hall of Fame Award was given to community activist N’Kwanda Jah, executive director of the Cultural Arts Coalition.